MahmoudMahdy605/Reserve_It---Sports-Booking-App/README.md

 2- Moustafa Mahdy: responsible for online payment process and 40% of front-end code using xaml.

-3- Mahmoud Mahdy: responsible for UI design and contribute in online payment process.
+3- Mahmoud Mahdy: responsible for UI design, online payment process and front-end code using xaml.

 4- Tasnimul Hasan: responsible 30% of front-end code using xaml.